guoguo12/billboard-charts/README.md

 tox
 ```

-to run tests on both versions.
+to run tests on both versions; see `tox.ini` for configuration details.

 License
 -------